rhasanbd/Support-Vector-Machine-Beginners-Survival-Kit/README.md

 # Support Vector Machine (SVM) Classification: Linearly Separable Data

-SVM is a discriminative learning algorithm that makes an **assumption on the form of the discriminant (decision boundary)** between the classes.
+SVM is a discriminative learning modek that makes an **assumption on the form of the discriminant (decision boundary)** between the classes.

 In a binary classification problem, the form of the SVM discriminant function is modeled by the **widest possible boundary** between the classes.
 That's why SVM is known as **large margin classifier**.